Japan PM expresses 'utmost grief' over WW2 but no fresh apology

 But he told the news conference that attempts to "change the status quo by force" were unacceptable.
 Tokyo and Beijing are feuding over tiny East China Sea isles, while Japan is also wary of China's military assertiveness in the South China Sea.

-Abe said Japan should "never forget that there were women behind the battlefields whose honour and dignity were severely injured".
+Abe said Japan should "never forget that there were women behind the battlefields whose honor and dignity were severely injured".

 But he made no direct reference to the "comfort women", a euphemism for the girls and women - many of them Korean - forced into prostitution during wartime at Japanese military brothels.